Monday, December 31, 2012

 Cute Jeans

-Just a few short hours later we were put together again and ended up finding out even more about each other.
+Just a few short hours later, we were put together again and ended up finding out even more about each other.
 It's a miraculous thing to witness God bringing two new friends together.
-We prayed for each other, talked for awhile and exchanged business cards.
+We prayed for each other, talked for a while, and exchanged business cards.
 A new friendship was made that day--all because of a pair of cute jeans.
 Maybe I'm the only one fascinated by the simple workings of God.
 I don't know.
 Maybe God was once again trying to show me His sovereignty.
 I'm not sure.
-He got my attention though.
-He made me stop, take notice and watch Him working around me.
+He got my attention, though.
+He made me stop, take notice, and watch Him working around me.
 He made me wonder why He cares so much about all of us that He would arrange a silly little chance meeting between 2 women who otherwise never would have met.
 And yet, we did.
 Over jeans.
 Awesome.

-Yes, we live in different towns, we go to different churches, we come from different cultures and yet God saw a need.
+Yes, we live in different towns, we go to different churches, we come from different cultures, and yet God saw a need.
 God saw a reason why the two of us should meet.
-I marvel sometimes (OK all the time) over the workings of the mighty God whom I serve.
+I marvel sometimes (OK, all the time) over the workings of the mighty God whom I serve.
 He cares that much.
 He meets us just where we are.
 He finds the perfect person to bring into our lives on a perfect day.
-All we have to do is be aware, keep our eyes open and our hearts ready.
+All we have to do is be aware, keep our eyes open, and our hearts ready.
 He's got a plan.
 And I just happened to walk right into it that day.

 Tuesday, October 9, 2012